 Powder coating thickness measurements can be taken before and after curing.
 Substrate type, powder coating thickness range, part shape, and economics determine the best method to be employed.

-For uncured applied powders, height measurement can be performed with powder combs and with magnetic gages employing special powder probes.
+For uncured applied powders, height measurement can be performed with powder combs and with magnetic coating thickness gages employing special powder probes.
 These techniques are destructive and may require recoating the part.
 Coating powders generally diminish in thickness during the curing process so these procedures require a reduction factor be determined to predict cured film thickness.

 Ultrasonic instruments also measure uncured powder, but do so without touching the surface.
 Instead of measuring powder height, they automatically display a predicted cured thickness result.

 For after-cure measurement, a variety of hand held instruments are available.
-These non-destructive instruments employ either magnetic, eddy current or ultrasonic principles depending on the substrate.
-Less common methods include micrometer measurement, destructive dry film methods such as cross-sectioning and gravimetric (mass) measurement.
+These non-destructive instruments employ either magnetic, eddy current, or ultrasonic principles depending on the substrate.
+Less common methods include micrometer measurement, destructive dry film methods such as cross-sectioning, and gravimetric (mass) measurement.

 We begin with a discussion of post-cure measurement simply because cured thickness targets are the values most often supplied by both powder manufacturers and coating specifiers.
 Dry film thickness (DFT) instruments are common, affordable, non-destructive, and easy to operate.
-They employ magnetic, eddy current or ultrasonic principles depending on the substrate.
+They employ magnetic, eddy current, or ultrasonic principles depending on the substrate.